 But what about all those economies that have reduced the levels of pollution caused by human activities in the course of the disease?
 Will the effort to revive the world economy after the pandemic accelerate gas emissions once more, as if nothing had ever happened?
 It all depends on whether Governments and superpowers like China and the United States take this opportunity to enact sustainable growth policies, or whether they choose to continue as if nothing had happened.

-The ever-present climate emergency
+During the coronavirus crisis, the ever-present climate emergency

 Just a few days ago, Antonio Guterres, UN Secretary-General, released the latest report published by the WMO (World Meteorological Organization), which outlines the consequences that global warming had in 2019 on people's health, marine life and a large number of the planet's ecosystems.
 In his presentation, the Secretary-General stated that despite the world's current concern over the coronavirus, efforts to fight climate change should not be reduced, "the coronavirus is a disease that we hope will be temporary, with temporary impacts, but climate change has been there for many years and will be there for many decades, and requires continuous action".